Skip to main content

 Application process

-- The feasibility of existing data to the project, that is, whether it is possible for the research to be conducted with the available information.
-On occasion, it is clear from the outset that the sample will not support the intended analysis.
-For instance, NSDUH does not allow for individual-level record linkage.
+• The feasibility of the research project with respect to the available NSDUH data; that is, whether it is possible for the researcher to conduct the proposed research with the available NSDUH information.
+There are situations where the currently available NSDUH data will not support the intended analysis.

-- The risk of disclosure of restricted information, that is, whether the analysis can be conducted without compromising the confidentiality promised to all respondents (children, adults, households, neighborhoods).
+• The disclosure risks of the proposed research; that is, whether the analysis can be conducted without compromising the confidentiality promised to all NSDUH respondents.

-If necessary, we may request additional revisions from the researchers or data users.
-If all requirements are met, the application will be approved.
+SAMHSA RDC may request revisions to the application if it is deemed necessary.
+The application will be approved if all requirements are met.
 Approval of the proposal does not constitute endorsement by SAMHSA of the substantive, methodological, theoretical, policy relevance, or scientific aspects of the proposed research.

 Additional notes